privacygmail cleanupemail security

 • Maximum privacy protection

-2. If server-side is needed, verify:
+2. If you need server-side, verify:

-• Clear data retention timeline
+• A clear data retention timeline

 • GDPR/CCPA compliance